Tracey finds her passion in hospitality with Allara Learning

 “Tracey’s become a leader to her peers with the ability and confidence to pass on the knowledge she’s gained through the program to help train new staff, which is phenomenal growth and development for someone who began the program so shy and reserved,” says Operations Manager, Tani Rosekelly.

-Upon completing the four-week program, Tracey achieved a nationally recognised SIT30616 Certificate III in Hospitality and was offered employment at The Fiddler.
+Upon completing the program, Tracey achieved a nationally recognised SIT30616 Certificate III in Hospitality and was offered employment at The Fiddler.

 While Tracey had never seen herself working in hospitality prior to the program she has now been employed at The Fiddler for over a year and is loving every day at her job.